jeremija/Buildfile/README.md

  - [x] Add support command line continuation via `\`
  - [x] Add support for different types of child_process stdio attachments
  - [x] Add support for comments beginning with `#`
+ - [ ] Add ability to specify subprocess environment variables at the end

 Have an idea?
 Let me know!